 -Magnet.

-Magnets are pieces of iron or steel that have the ability to attract metal objects.
+Magnets are pieces of iron or steel that have the ability to attract metal objects

-Let's hold a magnet over objects.
+-Let's hold the magnet over the objects.

--We do it.
+- Let's do it.
 What happened?

-- With the help of a magnetic field, a magnet attracts iron objects.
+-Using a magnetic field, a magnet attracts iron objects.

 -Completed 1 task, and one part of the sword appeared.

-What will help us again?
+-What will help us again?

 -Magnet.